braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 * Added new getAsString() function to return a String instead of a type T
 * Deprecated the setDebug() and getDebug() functions.
 Library Messages will no longer be supported to save on memory
 * Added Function Comments to all functions.
 This will help with the documentation of the library
-* Adjusted the add funciton to utilize a load factor instead of it waiting to fill to capacity.
+* Adjusted the add function to utilize a load factor instead of it waiting to fill to capacity.
 This will help to ensure the array can be resized.
 * Added new Sort Algorithm.
 (Quick Sort)
 * Modified the sort function so the user can select between bubble sort and quick sort.
 * Fixed Library Changelog to reflect current State of Library Changes